glee2429/CS515_W21_Algo/Lecture/Lec1_Jan5th.md

 ### In-class Exercise 2

 #### Question: In how many different ways to cover a (2^n)x(2^n) grid with one missing square at the corner?
 Break down into four pieces of (2^n-1)x(2^n-1).
-One of the piece containing a tile is identical to the one-step smaller problem with a (2^n-1)x(2^n-1) grid.
+One of the piece containing a tile is identical to the one-step smaller problem (sub-problem) with a (2^n-1)x(2^n-1) grid.
 Then with the remaining three chuncks, you can fill them out and collect the three empty tiles to create a block.

 ```
 Algorithm: